 Our dogs our very meaningful to us, they are not just puppy making machines, and we always make sure they have everything they need no matter if it’s individual needs, medical needs, or different nutritional needs.
 Every one of them is unique and different.
 Each has their own personalities, ways of communicating, likes and dislikes, and individual “priorities”.
 The Alaskan Malamute’s true historical past is a lot different than what many people think, and it’s been a genuine pleasure to research and learn the true past of this incredible breed, which has some very distinct origins.

-We take pride in the fact that we do not cut corners, are properly licensed by the State of Colorado, and provide proper care and maintenance for our dogs.
+We take pride in the fact that we do not cut corners, are properly licensed by the State of Colorado as required, and provide proper care and maintenance for our dogs.
 We handle all business related matters professionally, and we take our dog’s well-being and happiness very serious.
 Please see our other pages and blog for more information if you’d like to know more, and thank you for your interest!

 Like “Peas & Carrots”

-Our “Take” on Social Media…
+Mountain Life on Social Media…